What is Hedge Fund?

 Conclusion

 Hedge Fund is an Alternative Investment vehicle, and it works through the pooling of capital by sponsors from Accredited Sophisticated Investors.
 Normally these funds are established as LLCs and deploy various strategies to meet the high watermark level.
-Among the many fee structures, the most common and widely used structure is “2 and 20,” which reflects two percent management fees of total asset size and a twenty percent incentive fee.
+Among the many fee structures, the most common and widely used structure is “2 and 20,” which reflects two percent total asset size management fees and a twenty percent incentive fee.
 Despite the many benefits that the Hedge fund offers, investors need to undertake proper due diligence and continuously monitor the activity of general partners (fund managers) to ensure that investor interest is given the utmost priority.

 Recommended Articles